jaredly/redoc/Readme.md

   - the default should probably be "run in a web worker", but you can override to write to a canvas or similar
   - probably want to lazy-load codemirror, the bucklescript compiler, etc. to be easy on the perf.
   - don't auto-eval, probably.
 When you click on a codeblock, you can click "run", and then run it.
 At that point, we'll load the bucklescript compiler?
 Although maybe we'll include a precompiled version of each inline script because why not.
-- [ ] Handle markdown files just fine.
+- [x] Handle markdown files just fine.
 Include them in the sidebar, process them in a similar way (including allowing interactive inline code samples!).
 The only difference is there will be no declared items.
-- [ ] have a zero-config "run this @ the project root and do everyting" mode.
+- [x] have a zero-config "run this @ the project root and do everyting" mode.
-  - have a flag for "just me" vs "me & all my dependencies"
-  - it's a little funny to generate the docs for all your dependencies, maybe, but also it's probably fine
 - [ ] integrate into redex, such that it creates documentation for literally everything.